-In order to introduce the student to a variety of intellectual and artistic experiences, and to foster student encounters with faculty members trained in a broad range of disciplines, each student is required to take one course in each of the nine categories listed below.
+The distribution requirements at Bard are a formal statement of the College’s desire to achieve an equilibrium between breadth and depth, between communication across disciplinary boundaries and rigor within a mode of thought.
+In order to introduce the student to a variety of intellectual and artistic experiences and to foster encounters with faculty members trained in a broad range of disciplines, each student is required to take one course in each of the 10 categories listed below.
 No more than two requirements may be fulfilled within a single disciplinary program.
 High school Advanced Placement and International Baccalaureate courses may not be used to satisfy the requirements.
 Non-native speakers of English are exempted from the Foreign Language, Literature, and Culture requirement.

 - Practicing Arts (PA): The Practicing Arts requirement emphasizes making or performing as an educational process.
 Courses develop students’ creative and imaginative faculties by focusing upon a set of artistic skills or working methods.
 Fields of study include dance, theater, music performance and composition, film production, creative writing, and the visual arts.
 Students learn through experiential practices in order to cultivate the self as a primary agent of expression, cultural reflection, and creativity.

 - Analysis of Art (AA): The Analysis of Art requirement teaches students to interpret both the form and content of creative works, including visual and performing arts.
 The requirement further aims to help students understand how works of visual art, music, film, theater, and dance shape, or are shaped by, social, political, and historical circumstances and contexts.